gangulysrikant/Data-Analytics-and-Visualization-Accenture/README.md

 4. Analysis and Visualization
 Generated a cleaned dataset.
 Created a pie chart showing the percentage share of the top 5 categories.
-Analyzed additional insights such as the month with the most posts and the number of unique categories.
+Displays the count of reaction type for the top 5 category.
 ### Results
 Cleaned Dataset: The final dataset containing all necessary information.
 Top 5 Categories: Identified the top 5 categories with the highest popularity scores.
 Visualizations
 Pie Chart: Shows the percentage share of the top 5 content categories.
-Bar Chart: Displays the number of posts per month.
+Bar Chart: Displays the count of reaction type for the top 5 category.
-Additional Insights: Including the month with the most posts and the number of unique categories.